Source: Wikipedia

 Diseases

-[edit]Red abalones are subject to a chronic, progressive and lethal disease: the withering syndrome or abalone wasting disease caused by Rickettsiales-like prokaryotes.
+[edit]Red abalone are subject to a chronic, progressive and lethal disease: the withering syndrome or abalone wasting disease caused by Rickettsiales-like prokaryotes.
 This disease has had a historically grim effect on the species overall, decimating populations across their native habitat.
 Today, the effects of withering syndrome on current populations are poorly understood, but populations are still low.
 Elevated water temperatures have been shown to speed up the progression and transmission of withering syndrome in infected individuals.
-Exposed abalones experiencing starvation at 18.0 °C are far more likely to become infected than exposed individuals at 12.3 °C. This was shown in a 2005 study which was the first to indicate that temperature has a significant effect on Rickettsiales-like, prokaryote induced wasting syndrome transmission.[12]
+Exposed abalone experiencing starvation at 18.0 °C are far more likely to become infected than exposed individuals at 12.3 °C. This was shown in a 2005 study which was the first to indicate that temperature has a significant effect on Rickettsiales-like, prokaryote induced wasting syndrome transmission.[12]

 History of human use